-- (b) consult with the health and safety committee on the review. - (5) Every employer must- - (a) conduct an investigation into every- - (i) accident that must be reported in terms of this Act; - (ii) serious illness; and - (iii) health-threatening occurrence; - (b) consult the health and safety committee on investigations in terms of this section; - (c) conduct an investigation in co-operation with the health and safety representative responsible for the working place in which the investigation takes place; - (d) on completion of each investigation, prepare a report that- - (i) whenever possible, identifies the causes and the underlying causes of the accident, serious illness or health-threatening occurrence; - (ii) identifies any unsafe conditions, acts, or procedures that contributed in any manner to the accident, serious illness or health-threatening occurrence; and - (iii) makes recommendations to prevent a similar accident, serious illness or healththreatening occurrences; and - (e) deliver a copy of the report referred to in paragraph (d) to the health and safety committee.
-If there is no health and safety committee the employer must deliver a copy of the report to the health and safety representative responsible for the working place. - (6) An investigation referred to in subsection (5) may be held jointly with an investigation conducted by an inspector in terms of section 60. - (7) If there is no health and safety committee at a mine, the consultations required in this section must be held with- - (a) the health and safety representatives; or - (b) if there is no health and safety representative at the mine, with the employees.
+- (b) consult the health and safety committee on investigations in terms of this section; - (c) conduct an investigation in co-operation with the health and safety representative responsible for the working place in which the investigation takes place; - (d) on completion of each investigation, prepare a report that- - (i) identifies the causes and the underlying causes of the accident, serious illness or health-threatening occurrence; - [subparagraph (i) substituted by section 4(b) of Act 74 of 2008] - (ii) identifies any unsafe conditions, acts, or procedures that contributed in any manner to the accident, serious illness or health-threatening occurrence; and - (iii) makes recommendations to prevent a similar accident, serious illness or healththreatening occurrences; and - (e) deliver a copy of the report referred to in paragraph (d) within 30 days from the date of the accident, serious illness or health-threatening occurrence being investigated to the Principal Inspector of Mines and the health and safety committee.
+If there is no health and safety committee the employer must deliver a copy of the report to the health and safety representative responsible for the working place.